bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 OpenSuse : zypper search tool-name
 Debian : apt search tool-name

-The vast majority of problems will be due to

- * A needed build system component has not been installed.
- * A previous build step was not completed successfully.
- * Weird issues with the samba in-tree build system.

 ### Problems building the samba component
 Building samba itself is unique in that it must use "in tree"